 At Treetop Trekking Stouffville, there are three separate areas to explore:

 - Treewalk Village

 - Discovery Courses

 Fun for kids of all ages, the centrepiece of Treewalk Village is a network of tree houses that kids can access through net walkways and wood bridges.
 There are slides galore, as well as a network of tunnels to explore and an obstacle course to tackle.

 Children ages five and up can get in on this action!
 Wearing a climbing harness and safety helmet, kids navigate the course’s wood bridges, balance logs, net walkways, zip lines and more.
 This excellent beginner course is fun and exciting – and no higher than five feet off the ground!

 These courses are designed for guests aged nine to adult.
 Courses range from beginner to advanced to extreme.
 Wearing a climbing harness and a helmet, you’ll have orientation before hitting the course where you’ll trek from tree to tree while navigating obstacles like bridges, Tarzan swings, swinging logs, and zip lines!

-Catherine’s favourite course is the new (and super challenging) Night Hawk.
-Launched in 2017, Night Hawk has been a very popular course this summer.
+Catherine’s favourite course is Night Hawk which is fairly challenging.
+Launched in 2017, Night Hawk has been a very popular course.
 She also recommends the night treks.
 That’s when guests take on the park under the cover of night with only a headlight and the stars to guide them!

-As summer winds down and you’re looking to pry the kids off the couch, why not plan a visit to Treetop Trekking?
+As the warm season winds down and you’re looking to pry the kids off the couch, why not plan a visit to Treetop Trekking?
 You’ll explore nature from a new perspective – and have loads of fun while doing it!